austincloudguru/ansible-role-splunk-forwarder/README.md

     splunk_forwarder_index:         # Set to the index that the forwarder should use i.e. "default"
     splunk_forwarder_sourcetype:    # Set the Source type i.e. "nginx"

 You also need to set what logs to forward.
-You can do using yaml multiline:
+You can do so using a list:

     splunk_forwarder_logs:
       - /var/log/nginx/access.log